adnjoo/Inventory-Tracker/server/db-migration.md

 \q
 ```

-3. Log back in and create tables using db-schema, insert data
+3. Log back in and create the main tables using instructions (inventory.sql), and insert data.